Wandering

 The exhibition explores Martínez Celaya’s immersion in a Western literary tradition rich in themes and imagery that project a deeply private existential odyssey.
 The Wanderer presents a series of desolate landscapes in which God may or may not have abandoned mankind.
 Solitary figures, usually partly nude and always adolescent, are set against a harsh terrain.

-Parents and teachers (I am both) have a startling window into the interior worlds of young people.
-Sometimes the fragility of these interior worlds frighten me, as if I am holding in my hands delicate crystal or china.
-And I am frequently mindful of the landscapes these young people must traverse: lands where there is racism, commodification of bodies, misogyny (and misandry), an eros for financial gain, comptetition, mind-flattening entertainment, and so on.
+Parents and teachers (I am both.) have a startling window into the interior worlds of young people.
+Sometimes the fragility of these interior worlds frightens me, as if I am holding in my hands delicate crystal or china.
+And I am frequently mindful of the landscapes these young people must traverse: lands where there is racism, commodification of bodies, misogyny (and misandry), an eros for financial gain, competition, mind-flattening entertainment, and so on.

 Tim Muldoon